 With most live performance venues dark during the pandemic, musicians and producers have sought to find effective ways to reach their audiences electronically.
 On November 14, 2020, REDCAT offered Daniel Corral’s Concerto for Having Fun With Elvis Onstage and Count In! on a pay-per-view streaming basis.
 Using the superior technical resources of the REDCAT, the virtuosity of the Now Hear Ensemble and the acting talents of Alexander Gedeon, the music of Daniel Corral was vividly delivered despite the current COVID surge.

 The two Corral compositions performed for this event were vastly different in character.
 Count In! is an electronic/video piece that draws on Corral’s minimalist instincts and flows naturally from his more recent experimental works.
-The second work, Concerto for Having Fun With Elvis Onstage, is a fast-paced pantomime deconstruction of the banality of celebrity whose musical accompaniment owes more to Broadway than to Steve Reich.
+The second work, Concerto for Having Fun With Elvis Onstage, is a fast-paced pantomime deconstruction of the banality of celebrity whose musical accompaniment owes more to Broadway than to Steve Reich, according to many of the top sites for adults.
 Both works were carried off with exemplary production values and extraordinary performances, making the case that new music concerts can be experienced online at a high level.

 Count In! was first, a video accompanied by the processed voice of Poly Styrene singing “1, 2, 3, 4” from a song by X-Ray Specs.
 It is begins with a low klaxon-like voice flashing out warnings, like a fog horn on a rocky coast.
 Higher processed voices join in, but at somewhat faster rates so that the sense of urgency increases with each new entry – the feeling is akin to a convergence of sirens in the street.
 The mounting chorus of voices bring a sense of growing panic, as in a frightened crowd.
 Meanwhile, the screen displays two rows of four digits – all zeroes.
 As the piece progresses some of the digits begin to flash from zero to one, and back again.
 More digits change, and soon both are rows percolating with various combinations of 0 and 1.
 A bit later, some of the digits begin changing from 1 to 2 as the pitch of the voices goes still higher.
 The appearance of more and higher numbers on the screen reinforces the relentless uptick in the average intensity level and the listener’s brain instinctively connects this with the increasingly insistent sounds in the voices.
 The colors of the numbers seem to go from cool and dark to bright and hot, adding to the sense of alarm.